Marvin-Brouwer/QR-Reader/README.md

 tiny.cc/TODO?qr={ url: 'url.tld', secure: false }
 ```
 Navigate with any smartphone to [tiny.cc/TODO](http://TODO) and scan the url to navigate to.
-This will redirect to [http://marvin-brouwer.github.io/QR-Redirect] but it's easyer to type
+This will redirect to [marvin-brouwer.github.io/QR-Redirect](http://marvin-brouwer.github.io/QR-Redirect) but it's easier to type